Camino Frances Day 8 – Azofra to Viloria del Rioja

-We had a wonderful stay in Azofra at the municipal albergue and left early at 5.30am with our head torch on at the ready.
+We had a wonderful stay at the Azofra municipal albergue and left early at 5.30am with our head torch on at the ready.
 It is pretty dark this early in the morning and very quiet.

 The weather forecast has scheduled a very hot day today.
 Most Pilgrims will get up this early in the morning to avoid walking in the baking hot sun and this is exactly our plan today.

-We left so early we managed to see the sunrise and it was truly breathtaking.
+We left so early we managed to see the sunrise and it was truly breathtaking along with most of the other Pilgrims.

 sunrise near Azofra